InstituteforDiseaseModeling/idmtools/idmtools_cli/README.md

 --page default to 1

 ```
-> idmtools example repos
+> idmtools gitrepo repos
 ```

 ### Releases

-You can list all releases of a repo by providing --owner and --repo.
---owner default to 'institutefordiseasemodeling' and --repo default to 'idmtools'
+You can list all releases of a repo by providing --owner and --repo --owner default to 'institutefordiseasemodeling' and --repo default to 'idmtools'

 ```
-> idmtools example releasess
+> idmtools gitrepo releasess
 ```

 ### Peep

-You can list all current files/dirs of a repo folder by providing --url.
+You can list all current files/dirs of a repo folder by providing --url

 ```
-> idmtools example peep
+> idmtools gitrepo peep
 ```

 ### Download